 - Maximising the revolutions on the ball as it flies through the air by combining your wrist spin and the flick of your ring finger as the ball leaves your hand.

 - Ensuring you get a string shoulder rotation aiming for a full 180-degree rotation on your follow through.

 Focusing on these elements will help you generate more drift and make your balls much harder to judge.

 There is no one size fits all when it comes to pace in leg spin bowling.
 It’s important to find your natural speed that feels comfortable.
-As mentioned earlier your focus first and foremost must be on maximising spin because if you can spin the ball you will take wickets no matter what grade you play.
-So you want to bowl at a pace that allows you to generate maximum spin.
+As mentioned earlier, your focus first and foremost must be on maximising spin.
+Because, if you can spin the ball, you’ll take wickets no matter what grade you play.
+So, you want to bowl at a pace that allows you to generate maximum spin.

 Some days this will differ depending on the wicket or the conditions but you don’t want to bowl too fast and allow the batsmen to use your pace.
 By keeping you bowls a little slower the batsmen will have to force the issue and potentially make a mistake.